darkred/Userscripts/IMDb_user_reviews_pages_-_ten_star_ratings/README.md

 This userscript applies to IMDb User Reviews pages.
-It display as many star icons as the ratings (in yellow) compared to the max rating, 10 (in black).
+It displays the ratings with 10 stars, instead of just 1.

 Screenshot from e.g. https://www.imdb.com/title/tt0076759/reviews
 Intial: